 Comfort

-Golf gloves should be extremely comfortable.
-You shouldn’t notice its presence or have to constantly readjust it.
+Golf gloves should be highly comfortable.
+You shouldn’t notice its presence or have to readjust it constantly.

 There should be no break-in time required: you should be able to open the package and have an excellent feeling glove from day one.